2023 Haverford Township School Board Candidates

 School Board Election Donation Form

 Bridget Wiedeman has been on the SDHT School Board since 2018 and served as Vice President for several years before becoming Board President.
-With the Pennsylvania School Boards Association and at the county level, Ms. Wiedeman is engaged in advocacy, issues and best practices for school boards.
+With the Pennsylvania School Boards Association and at the county level, she is engaged in advocacy and best practices for school boards.

 Dave Schwartz ran for school board in order to bring his background in Civil Engineering and Urban Planning to help oversee and guide the future of the District’s facilities and infrastructure.
 Dave and his wife Melissa have lived in Haverford Township since 2010 and have been residents of Delaware County for nearly 20 years.